 Community and stakeholder engagement are a key element of the EES process.
 It enables key issues to be identified and addressed during the EES process and project design.

-A number of technical studies will be completed to assess the potential effects of the project that require various levels of consultation with a number of agencies and members of the local community.
+Technical studies are completed to assess the potential effects of the Project.
+These studies require engagement with a range of stakeholders including government agencies and the local community.

-Consultation will be specific to the particular technical study and aims to seek relevant information and identify any particular concerns that will inform project design (see Table 9).
+Consultation will be specific to each technical study and focussed on seeking relevant information and identifying any particular concerns that will inform project design, planning and approval (see Table 9).